 Flowering plants, also called angiosperms, are the dominant plants on Earth today.
 When flowers first evolved 150-250 million years ago, what did it look like?
 Many experts believed it looked like a magnolia flower, and have called the magnolia a "living fossil," since it has existed unchanged for a very long time.
 See outside article here.

-Another "living fossil" near the Park is the dawn redwood on the other side of the fence in the northeast triangle near the first town home.
-It is a deciduous conifer with soft needles.
+There is a bald cypress on the other side of the fence on the north edge of the Park, just east of the easternmost townhouse.
+It has fern-like soft needles and is a deciduous conifer with a normal range throughout the southern United States.
+This species is commonly mistaken for the dawn redwood, another deciduous conifer in the same family but in a different genus.
+The dawn redwood has also been described as a "living fossil."
 It was first described to science in 1941 based on fossil evidence only, and was thought to be extinct.
 In 1947 a small stand of dawn redwoods was found in southwest China, and seeds were brought to the United States and other countries.
 There is a stand of tall dawn redwoods in the Morris Arboretum in Chestnut Hill.

 The dollop of bird poop is for scale.